South Korean leagues take stock amid COVID spike

 Even soccer franchises outside Seoul and Gyeonggi have decided to close their stadiums for the moment.

-“It is frustrating for us to play without fans for the next three home games,” Jeju United, based on an island off Korea’s south coast, said in a statement.
+“It is frustrating for us to play without fans for the next three home games,” Jeju United, based on an island off South Korea’s south coast, said in a statement.
 “But the health of the country comes first and we ask our fans to understand.”

 Daegu FC, in the southeast, followed suit.